LaunchCodeEducation/data-analysis/src/chapters/data-viz/studio.rst

 #.
 Number of books published per year.
 #.
 Number of books published by each publisher.

-   * Some publisher's names are in non Latin scripts, such as Japanese and Russian so Matplotlib may not know how to display these names, that is okay!
+   * Some publishers' names are in non-Latin scripts, such as Japanese and Russian.
+Matplotlib may not know how to display these names; that is okay!

 #.
 Text ratings count versus reviews count.